 How to Plan a Successful Fishing Trip

-Each summer, tens of thousands of anglers travel to target their favorite fish species with a rod and reel.
+Fishing trips are a memorable part of summer.
+Each year tens of thousands of anglers travel to target their favorite fish species with a rod and reel.
 During these fishing trips traditions are created with friends and families while stories of legendary catches, heartache, and bonding are created and passed down for generations.

 Motivation for the trips are widespread and range from leisure, family time, to competitive fishing tournaments.
 Regardless of the goals, the success of each trip lies in the preparation of the adventure seekers.
 Follow these tips to insure a successful fishing trip.

 Don’t Forget to Pack for your fishing trip!

 Fishing lures, rods, reels, and line are not often left behind.
 It’s the less glorified items that are necessary for the equipment to perform that often gets left behind.
 Be sure to pack these often-overlooked items for your fishing trip.